icub-tech-iit/documentation/docs/wrists/wrist_mk2_math.md

 \begin{pmatrix} \dot{\theta_1} \\\ \dot{\theta_2} \\\ \dot{\theta_3} \end{pmatrix}= \begin{pmatrix} \frac{(q_1\times p_1)^T}{(q_1\times p_1)\cdot e_z} \\\ \frac{(q_2\times p_2)^T}{(q_2\times p_2)\cdot e_z} \\\ \frac{(q_3\times p_3)^T}{(q_3\times p_3)\cdot e_z} \end{pmatrix}\omega.
 $$

-Singularity occurs when one of the three divisors $(q_i\times p_i)\cdot e_z$ is null, i.e. when the joint $q_i$ lies in the same vertical plane that contains the origin and the joint $p_i$.
+Singularity occurs when one of the three divisors $(q_i\times p_i)\cdot e_z$ is null, i.e., when the joint $q_i$ lies in the same vertical plane that contains the origin and the joint $p_i$.

-From the inverse Jacobian we can obtain the transposed direct Jacobian by numeric inversion, required to project the torque acting on the end effector backwards to the motors.
-Given an algebraic three-vector of angular velocities Roll, Pitch and Yaw, the geometric angular velocity vector $\omega$ is obtained by the known Jacobian transoformation from algebric to geometric representation:
+From the inverse Jacobian, we can obtain the transposed direct Jacobian by numeric inversion, required to project the torque acting on the end effector backward to the motors.
+Given an algebraic three-vector of angular velocities Roll, Pitch and Yaw, the geometric angular velocity vector $\omega$ is obtained by the known Jacobian transformation from algebraic to geometric representation:

 $$
 \omega=J_{GEO} \begin{pmatrix} \dot{\phi_r} \\\ \dot{\phi_p} \\\ \dot{\phi_3} \end{pmatrix}.